imatix/gsl/README.txt

 #### fileio

-GSL provides three modules for dealing with directories and files; one directory module and two file modules.
-The first file module works with independent files and the second with files during a directory traversal.
+GSL provides three modules for dealing with directories and files; one directory module and two file modules, one for working with independent files and the second for working with files during a directory traversal.
 We will discuss the second set after the first because it will make more sense that way.

 Abstractedly, the modules have functions for working on, working with, and finding out about directories and files.